kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(8\) Any other information the Administrator may require.

 \(c\) The Administrator will approve, partially approve or disapprove the amendment request and notify the public agency of the decision within 30 days of receipt of the request.
-If a PFC level of more than \$3.00 is approved, the Administrator must find the project meets the requirements of §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§158.17]] and 158.19, if applicable, before the public agency can implement the new PFC level.
+If a PFC level of more than \$3.00 is approved, the Administrator must find the project meets the requirements of [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.17   Project eligibility at PFC levels of \$4 or \$4.50.|§§158.17]] and 158.19, if applicable, before the public agency can implement the new PFC level.

 \(d\) The public agency must notify the carriers of any change to the FAA's decision with respect to an approved PFC resulting from an amendment.
 The effective date of any new PFC level must be no earlier than the first day of a month which is at least 30 days from the date the public agency notifies the carriers.